FarmDyn/documentation/docs/template/plant_nutrition.md

 ```

 The directive prescribes that nutrients delivered from soil and air have
 to be taken into account.
-This reduces the amount of fertilizer that
+This reduces the amount of fertiliser that
 needs to be applied, i.e. p_nutNeed is lowered.
 `